-Strategic Direction Delivery Program 2018-2021 Thriving and Safe Place to Live Support sustainable business development in Port Stephens. development in Fort Otephens.
+Strategic Direction Delivery Program 2018-2021 Thriving and Safe Place to Live Support sustainable business development in Port Stephens.

 The modification application could be potentially challenged in the Land and Environment Court.
 Defending Council's determination could have financial implications.